adeprastya/404/README.md

 # 404

-404 is a code for an error lika a broken link
+404 is a code for an error like a broken link